 As mentioned above, the gem’s uses are far more often in tiaras, necklaces, brooches, and earrings than crowns themselves.
 While many jewels became heirlooms, stolen, or broken apart to create a new design through history.
 Few match the splendor of Queen Elizabeth’s Brazilian Aquamarine Parure.
 A set gifted to the Queen by Brazil which includes a necklace, earrings, brooch, and bracelet.
 To which the Queen added a tiara in 1957.

 Aquamarine From the Past into Today

-As public opinion has changed over time, the strong blueish tint has become more popular than the natural blue-green shown in the antique pendant above.
-As a result most gems today have been heat-treated to altering their color.
+As public opinion has changed over time, the strong bluish tint has become more popular than the natural blue-green shown in the antique pendant above.
+As a result, most gems today have been heat-treated to altering their color.
 While both the natural and altered jewels are truly beautiful.
 It is becoming extremely hard and expensive to find natural Aquamarine jewelry,

 Whether chosen as an alternative jewel for engagement or simply a gift of friendship the Aquamarine has a long history.
 Filled with symbols of love and protection.